Jul 2021 (Updated Sep 2021)

 The gender-equality paradox is the (disputed) idea that countries with more gender equality have fewer women in STEM careers.
-It turns out that the debate in the scientific literature is largely about causality, despite that there’s no agreement about a more basic question: Does the paradox even exist, or is it just an illusion caused by a contrived data analysis?
+While there’s lots of debate in the scientific literature about the causal implications of this paradox, there’s no agreement about a more basic question: Does the paradox even exist, or is it just an illusion caused by a contrived data analysis?

 - The debate so far